 Trucks can reach markets with 180 million Europeans within a single day’s drive.
 The Edouard Herriot Port on the Rhone River is France’s largest inland port.
 At this intermodal center, goods can be sent by water to the Mediterranean and by rail and truck to any point within Europe.

 Lyon’s logistics market ranks second in France in terms of total logistics stock.

-Prologis operates industrial properties and warehouses in the Lyon region.
+Prologis has available warehouses in Lyon and operates industrial properties throughout the Lyon region.